 - To save time: You can sear the ribs a day in advance.
 Store the ribs in a zip-closure bag in the refrigerator until ready to use.
 Make sure you allow the ribs to come to room temperature on the counter before proceeding with the rest of the recipe.

-Can you overcook when braising short ribs?
+Can you overcook short ribs?